karisuchy/School_District_Analysis/README.md

 Aggregate data and show trends in school performance

 At all stages of this project, the detailed data was treated confidentially to protect the students in accordance with the Family Educational Rights and Privacy Act (FERPA).
-Any information in the final analysis that identifies individual students, must also be considered to be both confidential and sensitive.
+All information in this analysis that identifies individual students must also be considered to be both confidential and sensitive by readers of this report.

 ### Adjusted Data
 Based upon preliminary report findings, the school board suspected academic dishonesty with the reading and math scores for the ninth graders at Thomas High School.
 These scores have been removed from the analysis for this final report.

 ## Resources
-Data Sources: schools_complete.csv; students_complete.csv
+-Data Sources: schools_complete.csv; students_complete.csv
-Software: Python 3.7, Jupyter 6.3.0, Panda 1.2.4
+-Software: Python 3.7, Jupyter 6.3.0, Panda 1.2.4

 ## Results
 The scores for all 9th Graders from Thomas High School were chagned to NaN (not a number) to avoid skewing the other results.
 All calculcuations were updated to elimiante these scores from the aggragate data.